Qualifications for teaching in Further Education

 For vocational and technical subjects

-If you are teaching a hands-on profession - such as construction, plumbing, hairdressing, or engineering - you typically do not need a degree.
+If you are training others in a hands-on profession - such as construction, plumbing, hairdressing, or engineering - you typically do not need a degree.
 Instead, you will usually need:

 - A Level 3 qualification in your trade (e.g., NVQ Level 3, City & Guilds).